 – Michael Moushabeck, Massachusetts

 At the outset of the project, Dorit showed us a short film she had made of one such Palestinian ex-pat, Michael Moushabek, taking a kind of walking tour on Skype through Jerusalem’s Katamon district from his home in Massachusetts.
-This wasn’t a literal journey through a childhood past, as his family was already living in exile in Beirut by the time he was born in 1953.
 The tour was an expression of a collective memory of streets and houses built and lived in by his parents, their parents, their families, friends, and peers, all likewise exiles.

 Jerusalem, We Are Here is an extension of this one experience, multiplied into so many other stories, woven throughout a depiction of a neighbourhood not gone and not forgotten.

-Dorit, along with fellow tour guides Mona Hajjar Halaby and Anwar Ben Badis, take us on a digital walking tour of our own, through the streets and sounds of Katamon, a collage of Google Street Views stitched together with other panoramic imagery, videos, and stills, of far away music, and close up street noise, a tour guide’s voice at one’s side, conversing in Arabic or English about theatres and dances, embassies and monasteries, and the places that people used to call home.
+Dorit, along with fellow tour guides Mona Hajjar Halaby and Anwar Ben Badis, take us on a digital walking tour of our own, through the streets and sounds of Katamon.
+The tours are collage of Google Street Views stitched together with other panoramic imagery, videos, and stills, of far away music, and close up street noise, a tour guide’s voice at one’s side, conversing in Arabic or English about theatres and dances, embassies and monasteries, and the places that people used to call home.

 Emotive storytelling with maps, and data, and archives is difficult.
 The human element is often buried by information.
 But here the visualization of ‘nostalgia, sorrow, and fleeting returns’ is in itself the embodiment of humanity.
 This project made itself in some ways.